Aventyret/solarplexus/docs/guide/config.md

 ### showExcerpt
 _bool_ - Whether to show the post excerpts in the rendered lists.

+### icon - optional
+_string_ - The icon for the block type, defaults to the Solarplexus logo.
+Can be an inline SVG html string.
+Double quotes can be escaped.

 ### customControls - optional
 _array_ - Here you may define additional controls for the editor, that will be included as attributes on the block.
 Currently, selectboxes and text inputs are supported.
 Say for instance that you'd like to add a selection of colors to add styles to in the templates: